Swedish Air Force Volunteers Association Medal of Merit

 The Swedish Air Force Volunteers Association Medal of Merit (Flygvapenföreningarnas riksförbunds förtjänstmedalj or Flygvapenfrivilligas förtjänstmedalj) is a Swedish reward medal established in 1962 by the Swedish Air Force Volunteers Association.
 The medal is awarded for exceptionally meritorious work within the association's area of activity.

 History

-By unanimous decision of the Swedish Association of Voluntary Observers (Sveriges luftbevakningsförbund, SLBF) last general meeting on 25 November 1962 and the Swedish Air Force Volunteers Association (FVRF) first regular meeting on the same day it has been determined that the Swedish Association of Voluntary Observers Medal of Merit (Sveriges Luftbevakningsförbunds förtjänstmedalj, SvLbevM), which was established on 6 May 1956, in the future and after some re-embossing, would also be the Swedish Air Force Volunteers Association Merit Medal (Flygvapenföreningarnas riksförbunds förtjänstmedalj, FVRFgm/sm.
-The medal is awarded with His Majesty the King's gracious authorization for exceptionally meritorious work within the association's area of activity.
+By unanimous decision of the Swedish Association of Voluntary Observers (Sveriges luftbevakningsförbund, SLBF) last general meeting on 25 November 1962 and the Swedish Air Force Volunteers Association (FVRF) first regular meeting on the same day it has been determined that the Swedish Association of Voluntary Observers Medal of Merit (Sveriges Luftbevakningsförbunds förtjänstmedalj, SvLbevM), which was established on 6 May 1956, in the future and after some re-embossing, would also be the Swedish Air Force Volunteers Association Merit Medal (Flygvapenföreningarnas riksförbunds förtjänstmedalj, FVRFgm/sm).
 This new medal was awarded from 1964.
+After gracious authorization by His Majesty the King and a decision made by the assembly, the medal of merit was granted royal status in 1992 and received a new design.
+The new medal regulations were appended to the National Federation Board's instructions for 1992/93.
+The distribution of the new medal took place for the first time at the anniversary assembly in March 1992.
+The medal is today awarded with His Majesty the King's gracious authorization for exceptionally meritorious work within the association's area of activity.